 Whilst you’re there you can learn about the history of the mill and its millers, try your hand at grinding grain and explore the mill.
 Why not take home a reminder of your day with a bag of Cogglesford Watermill’s very own flour, on sale in the shop.
 The milling will take place between 11am and 4pm.

-For more information about this event or other places to visit and things to do visit www.heartoflincs.com or contact North Kesteven District Council on 01529 308102.
+For more information about the Milling Day or for other events taking place at Cogglesford Watermill please visit www.cogglesfordwatermill.co.uk or contact the North Kesteven District Council tourism team on 01529 308102.

 You can also find us on Facebook /heartoflincs or follow us on Twitter @Discover_NK